 Corporate officers: while a corporation is considered a legal "person," capable of making contracts, paying taxes and otherwise enjoying the legal rights and responsibilities of a natural person, of course it needs real people to carry out its business.
 State BCAs classify corporate people in the following ways: incorporators, directors, officers and shareholders.

 Incorporators: the Incorporators - these are the individual or individuals (most states allow for a single incorporator) who sign the articles of incorporation thus requesting the state to bring the corporation into existence.
 This is more than a mere administrative act as the incorporators have the power in most states to name the first board of directors of the corporation.
 The incorporator is not required to be an initial director, officer or shareholder of the corporation - nor must the incorporator be a resident of the state.
 The only legal requirement for incorporators is that, in many states, the incorporator must be at least 18 years old.

-Registered agent: this is the individual or corporation located within the state of incorporation who receives all legal notices from the state relative to the corporation and is recipient of service of process should the corporation be sued.
-All states require that a registered agent be named in the articles of incorporation.
+Registered expert: this is the individual or corporation located within the state of incorporation who receives all legal notices from the state relative to the corporation and is recipient of service of process should the corporation be sued.
+All states require that a registered expert be named in the articles of incorporation.

 Directors: under each state's Business Corporation Act, directors are given the authority and responsibility for managing the corporation.
 Let's look at some of the common features of state law that apply to directors.
 State law does not impose residency or stock ownership requirements on directors.
 Your directors can come from any state and need not be shareholders.